NinerXrayBravoTwoTwo/MassEnergyUnits/datacenter-power.md

 # Summary of the technical design
 Modern data centers are built so servers, cooling, and power distribution can all ramp down when demand falls:

-Servers use DVFS, idle/sleep states, and full power-off of racks or floors.
+Servers use DVFS *, idle/sleep states, and full power-off of racks or floors.
 Cooling (fans, pumps, chillers) uses variable-speed drives and zone control so it tracks the actual heat load.
 Electrical distribution is modular, allowing sections to be de-energized.
 The result is that both electricity draw and waste heat fall when utilization drops.
 The 500 MW nameplate is only the ceiling.

+    * Dynamic Voltage and Frequency Scaling

 ## Data Center Government Policy Point